- + Key points: Falls

 Injury and poisoning burden of disease in Australia

 Injury has a major, but often preventable, influence on Australia’s health.
 It affects Australians of all ages and is the greatest cause of death in the first half of life.
 It leaves many with serious disability or long-term conditions.
-Injury is estimated to account for 6.5% of the burden of disease in 2010 (AIHW Cat. no. AUS 122 2010).
+Injury was estimated to account for 8.5% of the burden of disease in 2015.

 For each person who dies of injuries there are several thousand individuals who survive and are left with permanent disabilities.
 Hospitalisation data provide an indication of the incidence of the more severe injuries.